 - 1. NATO's Missile Defence capability.
 At the Lisbon Summit in November 2010, NATO Heads of State and Government decided to develop Ballistic Missile Defence as a collective capability for the Alliance.
 Through multinational cooperation, Allies can achieve more and better protection from ballistic missiles than any one Ally could provide alone.
 The United States is providing the majority of assets at this stage.
 Several European Allies have agreed to host elements of the US system.
 European nations will also provide complementary assets such as Patriot missiles and radar-carrying ships.
-And NATO as a whole is providing the communication network and the missile defence command within its Air Command in Ramstein, Germany. - 2.
+And NATO as a whole is providing the communication network and the missile defence command and control system within its Air Command in Ramstein, Germany. - 2.
 Alliance Ground Surveillance programme (AGS).
 14 Allies are coming together to provide a capability which will benefit the whole Alliance.
-This is a system that will employ drones with sophisticated radar systems to provide a picture of ground conditions from high altitude.
-No single nation in Europe can afford such a capability on its own.
-The system will be made available to the Alliance in the 2015-2017 timeframe.
+This is a system which will employ drones with sophisticated radars providing live pictures of ground conditions from high altitude.
+The system will be made available to the Alliance in the 2017-2018 timeframe.
 All Allies will contribute to the development of the AGS capability through financial contributions covering the establishment of the AGS Main Operating Base in Sigonella, Italy, as well as to communications and life-cycle support of the AGS fleet.
 Some Allies will replace part of their financial contribution through 'contributions-in-kind' (national surveillance systems that will be made available to NATO). - 3.
 NATO Air Policing.
 Building on NATO's experience including in the Baltic States, Allies will promote air policing on a regional basis.
 Cooperation in this area offers an example of Alliance solidarity through avoiding additional defence spending on capabilities already adequately available in the Alliance.
 It allows economies of scale through the pooling and sharing of existing or future air assets.
 This approach is of particular importance for Allies faced with the replacement of aging aircraft in the coming decade. - 4.
 Joint Intelligence, Surveillance and Reconnaissance (JISR).
 Enhanced cooperation will provide for a more powerful network linking national and NATO surveillance assets (such as AWACS and AGS), collaborative training and education programmes for intelligence specialists and better procedures for the exchange of information.
 Cooperation in this area aims at enhancing the collection, processing and sharing of key information in support of political and military decision makers.
 At the Chicago Summit, Allies agreed to launch an initiative in this area.
 Building on experience gained in Afghanistan, work is ongoing to develop a JISR network facilitating the sharing of information coming from various national surveillance assets.